metomi/isodatetime/README.md

 R/PnMnDTnM            | R/P10M3DT45M     | Repeat every 10 months, 3 days, and 45 minutes from a context start date-time.
 Rn/PnY                | R2/P4Y           | Repeat every 4 years, for a total of 2 times, from a context start date-time.

-#### 3 - Recur with a given duration starting at a particular date-time
+#### 3. Recur with a specified duration starting at a particular date-time

 Example Syntax             | Example                  | Meaning
  ------------------------- | ------------------------ | ----------------------------------------------------------------------------------------------